fians/foto/README.md

 ## Why?

-Well, image size has been a generral issue when you tried to build a resposive website, because you shouldn't load same image resources when user visit your site from smartphone, as you did when they visit from desktop.
+Well, image size has been a generral issue when you tried to build a resposive website, because you shouldn't make user load image resources when they visit from their phone as same as when they did from desktop.

 You might said _"Just make the images being cached, dude!"_.